 The addax, a species of antelope found in Niger and Chad, is classified as a Critically Endangered species.

 The biggest threat to the addax is due to human involvement, such as locals who hunt them without proper supervision.
 They are slow-moving animals and therefore become easy targets for hunters in vehicles with modern weapons.
-There are also natural factors such as droughts and desertification.
+There are also natural factors such as droughts and desertification that threaten these rare animals in Africa.

 There are reintroduction initiatives of the addax in Morocco and Chad, along with management of addax between populations released into three protected areas in Tunisia.